-Balance December 31, 2002 Paid and Utilized Balance March 31, 2003 Workforce reductions \$ 6.3 \$ (1.4) \$ 4.9 Lease turnover and other exit costs 16.5 (2.0) 14.5 \$22.8 \$(3.4 ) \$19.4
+Balance December 31, 2002 Paid and Utilized Balance June 30, 2003 Workforce reductions \$ 6.3 \$ (3.3) \$ 3.0 Lease turnover and other exit costs 16.5 (2.2) 14.3 \$22.8 \$(5.5) \$17.3

 In June 2000, USEC announced workforce reductions and plans to cease uranium enrichment operations at the Portsmouth plant, resulting in special charges of \$141.5 million in fiscal 2000 (\$88.7 million or \$.97 per share after tax).
 In May 2001, USEC ceased uranium enrichment operations at the Portsmouth plant as an important step in the ongoing efforts to consolidate plant operations, reduce costs, and better align worldwide supply and demand.
-In the first quarter of 2002, USEC recorded a special credit of \$6.7 million (\$4.2 million or \$.05 per share after tax) representing a change in estimate of costs for consolidating plant operations.
+In the six months ended June 30, 2002, USEC recorded a special credit of \$6.7 million (\$4.2 million or \$.05 per share after tax) representing a change in estimate of costs for consolidating plant operations.
+Workforce reductions involving 200 employees at the Paducah plant were announced in November 2002 and, in 2003, additional efficiencies were identified and the number of workforce reductions was expanded to 219 employees.
+USEC completed the workforce reductions in July 2003.

 Amounts paid and utilized include cash payments and non-cash charges for asset impairments.
-The remaining liability of \$19.4 million at March 31, 2003, is expected to be paid or utilized within one year, and includes (a) \$4.9 million for severance benefits relating to workforce reductions involving 174 employees, and (b) \$14.5 million for lease turnover and other exit costs at the Portsmouth plant.
+The remaining liability of \$17.3 million at June 30, 2003, is expected to be paid or utilized within one year, and includes (a) \$3.0 million for severance benefits relating to workforce reductions involving 137 employees at the Paducah plant, and (b) \$14.3 million for lease turnover and other exit costs at the Portsmouth plant.